abdullahkhalids/qecft/README.md

 ## Building the html version

 I use python3.10 for building the book.
-To build the book, ideally first create a virtual environment, and activate it.
+To build the book, ideally first create a virtual environment.
 ```
 virtualenv -p python3.10 ../envqecft
 source ../envqecft/bin/activate